denscholar/Recipe-App---ROR/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name : Recipe App
+# Project Name : Recipe-App

 > The Recipe app is a classic example of a Recipe website. this website shows the list of food-list, recipe, inventory and the public recipes.
 Users can add food and also recipes and view them if they are made public or private.